Links (external links open in a new window)

 Other versions: This 1970s maroon glass table lamp was made in some variations.
 Also made in other colours, at least made in orange and white.
 Also a round version exists, as you can see below.

-This lamp has no label, but in all probability, it is a lamp produced by DORIA.
+This lamp has no label, but it is often seen as a DORIA lamp or BuR lamp.
 It is definitely a German lamp.

 Inside the base are two E14 light bulbs.
 The switch can change between all the lights on, only the top lamp lit or only the bottom lamps burning.
 And of course all lights off.

 Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.
-A technique first used on the Venetian island Murano, hence the Italian name.
+A technique first used on the Venetian island Murano, hence the Italian name.86.